emely3h/Geospatial_ML/README.md

 ## Dataset

-Our dataset contains 15 large satellite images taken from the reservoir Lake Cahora Bassa in Mozambique at different times.
+Our dataset contains large satellite images taken from the reservoir Lake Cahora Bassa in Mozambique at 15 different times.
 The satellite images are RGB images with an additional alpha channel.
-In addition to the satellite images, the dataset includes a water-quality image (wq image) with one channel and a mask image with one channel.
+In addition to the satellite images, the dataset includes a water-quality image (wq image) with one channel and a mask image with one channel for each timestamp.

 The water quality image and the mask image contain one channel valued between 0 and 255.